Soldat (video game): Development history

 Soldat was initially developed by Michał Marcinkowski (MM) beginning in November 2001.
 MM is CEO of the independent game development group Transhuman Design and is also known for his work on games such as Crimson Glory, R & link-dead.
 The game is coded in the Delphi programming language using the JEDI libraries.
 The first public beta (v0.9.4b) was released on 9 May 2002.
 As time passed, the game changed from being developed exclusively by MM, to having many different developers that contribute in different ways, with MM still making the executive decisions for Soldat.

 Soldat's head developer changed over time: Michał "MM" Marcinkowski led the project until 2008, followed until 2010 by Nick "EnEsCe" Cooper.
 Gregor "Shoozza" A. Cieslak lead the project from 2010 to 2016.
-Between 2016 and 2017 Tomasz "Falcon" Kołosowski was project lead, followed again by Gregor "Shoooza" A. Cieslak.
+Between 2016 and 2017 Tomasz "Falcon" Kołosowski was the project lead, followed again by Gregor "Shoooza" A. Cieslak.

-Released on August 23, 2002 version 1.0.5b is considered the first major release of the game, though several betas and minor versions were available in the months preceding its release.
+Released on August 23, 2002, version 1.0.5b is considered the first major release of the game, though several betas and minor versions were available in the months preceding its release.
 Since then, the game has gone through many changes and additions.
 Weapon balance is often a main focus of new releases.
 The significant release changes were "startup" modifications in the M82A1 Barrett, M72 LAW, and Combat Knife, as well as minor bugs with flags and maps.

 1.4.2 added many major features.
 These included a completely new lobby system to replace the aged and unreliable original system (see the forums for problems), an option (registered only) to scale the resolution interface for a cleaner view, a minimap (registered only), BattlEye - an anti-cheat system, and many bugfixes.
 1.4.0 was originally intended only as a bugfix version 1.3.2, but was bumped-up to 1.4.0 due to the addition of the many new features.